 1. If you wash your Canada Goose coat in your washing machine you void the warranty.

 3. To dry it, you need to add a few tennis balls or dryer balls into your dryer to help smash the down and let it fluff up.
+Do NOT try to air dry a down coat.
+It needs to go in the dryer.

 4. It will take around 7 hours to fully dry.
 That’s your dryer running for 7 hours straight.
 Just so you know.